Snipa22/nodejs-pool/README.md

 =====================================
 If you need help installing the pool from scratch, please have your servers ready, which would be Ubuntu 16.04 servers, blank and clean, DNS records pointed.
 These need to be x86_64 boxes with AES-NI Available.

 Installation assistance is 3 XMR, with a 1 XMR deposit, with remainder to be paid on completion.
-Configuration assistance is 2 XMR with a 1 XMR deposit, and includes debugging your pool configurations, ensuring that everything is running, and tuning for your uses/needs.
+Configuration assistance is 2 XMR with a 1 XMR deposit, and includes debugging your pool configurations, ensuring that everything is running, and tuning for your uses/needs. altblockManager module source (that determines the most profitable coin to mine and trades them to main coin on exchange) price is 20 XMR.

 SSH access with a sudo-enabled user will be needed, preferably the user that is slated to run the pool.